avr2002/avr2002/README.md

 ## 🚀 About Me
-Currently in UG, learning Data Science and an aspiring.
+Currently in UG, learning Data Science and an aspiring Data Scientist.

 ## 🔗 Links